INSTALLING AND OPERATING THE

 available for use with your upgraded retinal camera.

-Canon SLR cameras include software applications for photo cataloging and editing.
+Canon SLR cameras include free Canon software applications for photo cataloging and editing.

-- HD video display: If your digital camera provides a HDMI high-definition video-out connection,
+- HD video display: If your digital camera model provides an HDMI high-definition video-out connection,

 you may wish to install an HD video display for photo review during the patient exam.